 Yes, they can.
 This is the case for all transport, but must be viewed in connection with the quarantine rules.

 I’m planning to travel by plane to Norway.
 Will I be able to stop in another country on my way home?

 We recommend that you contact your travel agency, airline and/or insurance company for information about your return trip.
 They will be able to provide information on through-transit rules that apply in each country.
-The situation is rapidly evolving, so monitor the websites of airports and airlines for travel updates.
+Monitor the websites of airports and airlines for travel updates.
 It is important to buy a ticket that takes you all the way home to Norway.